phobos2390/gb_map_editor/README.md

 To build:
 make clean build

-To run with sameboy emulator
+To run with sameboy emulator:
 make clean run

-To compile and run unit tests
-make clean test
+To compile and run unit tests: make clean test

-To run with other emulator (e.g. bgb64) make clean run EMULATOR=bgb64
+To run with other emulator (e.g. bgb64): make clean run EMULATOR=bgb64

-To run debug with sameboy
+To run debug with sameboy:
 make clean debug

+REQUIRES:
+rgbds (compiler)
+make (to build)